Omega-3 foods: what to eat to up your intake naturally

 You’ve probably heard a lot about omega-3 foods.
 You may know they’re important to include in your diet.
-But do you know exactly how they help your health, which foods are high in omega-3 and how much you need to consume?
+But do you know exactly how they help your health, which foods are high in omega-3 and how much you need to consume from the best fish oil supplements?
 We’ve got the lowdown.

 What exactly is omega-3?